 - Leave of Absence - A student who wishes to interrupt his/her studies through a leave of absence may do so only up to four individual or consecutive semesters.
 In order to obtain permission for a leave of absence, students must complete a request form and submit the form to the assistant dean of faculty and student affairs.
 Ordinarily, a student may not request a leave of absence after the twelfth week of the semester.
 Special consideration is given for illness or other extenuating circumstances.
 In the event that a student does not return at the time stipulated, the leave automatically becomes a withdrawal.
 The student must then apply as a new applicant to return to the School of Pharmacy.

 - Appeal Process - A student may appeal the Academic Performance & Integrity Committee’s dismissal decision by writing a letter to the chair of Academic Performance & Integrity Committee describing any extenuating circumstances that limited academic performance.
 If the appeal is accepted by the committee, the student may be reinstated but must satisfy all of the conditions outlined in the decision.
-If the student’s appeal is denied, the student may appeal that decision within ten days to the dean of the School of Pharmacy.
+If the student’s appeal is denied, the student may appeal that decision within five days to the dean of the School of Pharmacy.

 - Regulations for Readmitted Students - A readmitted student must maintain a cumulative QPA of 2.0 or greater, with no failing grade (D+ or lower and/or U) in order to continue in the program.
 A readmitted student will be evaluated at the end of each semester.
 Failure to meet requirements for continuing in the program will result in permanent dismissal.